Andrew-Snyder627/react-hooks-forms-lab/README.md

   it's important to pass a _new_ array to the state setter function instead of mutating the original array.

+## Description

+A simple React app to manage a shopping list.
+Add items by name and category, filter by category, and search for items in real-time.
+Great for practicing React forms, state, and component props.

+## How To Setup the Project

+**Clone the repository:**

+git clone <your-repo-url>

+cd <your-repo-url>

+npm install

+npm start

+## How To Run Tests

+npm test

 ## Resources

 - [React Forms](https://facebook.github.io/react/docs/forms.html)